 If you’re more likely to keep your plantation shutters closed, larger panels will give you more light.

-How can I use colour with my shutters?
+How can I use color with my shutters?

-Bespoke colour shutters are a great way to personalise a bedroom window.
-You can pick out a shade in your décor, or add a pop of colour to an otherwise neutral room.
-For a totally seamless look, our colour matched shutters let you match your shutters to your woodwork or another feature in your room.
+Bespoke color shutters are a great way to personalise a bedroom window.
+You can pick out a shade in your décor, or add a pop of color to an otherwise neutral room.
+For a totally seamless look, our color matched shutters let you match your shutters to your woodwork or another feature in your room.